vmware/terraform-provider-avi/website/docs/d/avi_taskjournal.html.markdown

 In addition to all arguments above, the following attributes are exported:

 * `errors` - List of errors in the process.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `image_ref` - Image uuid for identifying the current base image.
 It is a reference to an object of type image.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `info` - Detailed information of journal.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `name` - Name for the task journal.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `obj_cloud_ref` - Cloud that this object belongs to.
 It is a reference to an object of type cloud.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `operation` - Operation for which the task journal created.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `patch_image_ref` - Image uuid for identifying the current patch.
 It is a reference to an object of type image.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `summary` - Summary of journal.
 Field introduced in 30.2.1.
+Allowed with any value in enterprise, enterprise with cloud services edition.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+* `tasks` - List of all the tasks executed with details.
+For example, details of tasks to be executed for upgrade filecopy.
+Field introduced in 31.1.1.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `tenant_ref` - Tenant uuid associated with the object.
 It is a reference to an object of type tenant.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.
 * `uuid` - Uuid identifier for the task journal.
 Field introduced in 30.2.1.
-Allowed in enterprise edition with any value, enterprise with cloud services edition.
+Allowed with any value in enterprise, enterprise with cloud services edition.